-In the first year, students will study three set texts (one novel, one selection of poetry and an AQA Anthology of texts) and consider them through the themes of Remembered Places, Imagined Worlds and Poetic Voices.
+For paper 1, students will study three set texts (one novel, one selection of poetry and an AQA Anthology of texts) and consider them through the themes of Remembered Places, Imagined Worlds and Poetic Voices.

-In the second year, students will produce creative writing on the theme of Society, and will study human conflict by examining a work of drama, as well as performing an original analytical investigation into an issue in language and literature.
+For paper 2, students will produce creative writing on the theme of Society, and will study human conflict by examining a work of drama, as well as performing an original analytical investigation into an issue in language and literature.